Virginia Military Survivors and Dependent Education Program

 Stipend priority funding system for summer stipends

 In May of each year, if all fall and spring term authorizations have been funded and sufficient funds remain, summer stipends will be awarded.
 Priority for summer awards will be based on a first-come, first served basis until funding is exhausted or the cut off for fiscal year disbursement requests, whichever occurs first.
-The first-come first-served basis is based first on the date DVS provides notification to SCHEV and second on the date that DVS authorized the student.
+The first-come first-served basis is based first on the date DVS provides notice of summer term authorization to SCHEV and second on the date that DVS authorized the student for the summer term.

 The following restrictions apply to the stipend: